-- An average of 150 cases of invasive cervical cancer are diagnosed annually in Colorado. - 2 out of every 100,000 women in Colorado will die from cervical cancer. - 80% of people will contract HPV in their lifetime and is the leading cause of cervical cancer. - 14 million people become newly infected with HPV each year in the United States; half are 15 to 24 years old. - Two strains of the HPV virus are responsible for 70% of all cervical cancer cases. - 21% of women in Colorado do not receive the recommended pap test screening. - Only 42% of Colorado girls and 22% of Colorado boys aged 13-17 were vaccinated against HPV in 2015. - For each year that we stay at the average of 30% vaccination coverage instead of the goal of 80% we will fail to prevent 4,400 future cases of cervical cancer and 1,400 cervical cancer deaths. - Racial/Ethnic minorities and low-income individuals suffer poorer HPVassociated cancer outcomes.
+Cervical Cancer In Colorado - An average of 150 cases of invasive cervical cancer are diagnosed annually in Colorado. - About 2 out of every 100,000 women in Colorado will die from cervical cancer. - 80% of people will contract HPV in their lifetime and is the leading cause of cervical cancer. - Two strains of the HPV virus are responsible for 70% of all cervical cancer cases. - 21% of women in Colorado do not receive the recommended pap test screening. - For each year that we stay at the average of 30% vaccination coverage instead of the goal of 80% we will fail to prevent 4,400 future cases of cervical cancer and 1,400 cervical cancer deaths. - Racial/Ethnic minorities and low-income individuals suffer poorer HPVassociated cancer outcomes.